celzero/rethink-app/README.md

 3. Release cycles are undecided, but we're leaning towards bi-weekly once automated tests are up, whenever that may be.

 ## Tenets (unless you know better ones)
-We aren't there yet, may never will be but these are some tenets for the project for the foreseebale future.
+We aren't there yet, may never will be but these are some tenets for the project for the foreseeable future.

 - Make it right, make it secure, make it resilient, make it fast.
 In that order.
 - Easy to use, no-root, no-gimmicks features that are anti-censorship and anti-surveillance.
   - Easy to use: Any of the 2B+ Android users must be able to use it.
 Think CleanMaster / Instagram levels of ease-of-use.
   - no-root: Shouldn't require root-access for any functionality added to it.
   - no-gimmicks: Misleading material bordering on scareware, for example.
-  - anti-censorship: Features focused on helping bring an open internet to everyone, preferably in the most efficient way possible (both monetairly and technically).
+  - anti-censorship: Features focused on helping bring an open internet to everyone, preferably in the most efficient way possible (both monetarily and technically).
- - Anti-surveillance: As above, but features that further limit (may not necessairly eliminate) surveillance by apps.
+ - Anti-surveillance: As above, but features that further limit (may not necessarily eliminate) surveillance by apps.
 - Incremental changes in balance with newer features.
   - For example, work on nagging UI issues or OEM specific bugs, must be taken up on equal weight to newer features, and a release must probably establish a good balance between the two.
 However; working on only incremental changes for a release is fine.
 - Opinionated.
 Chip-away complexity.
 Do not expect users to require a PhD in Computer Science to use the app.